Skip to Content

 Watering During Winter

 Seasons come and go, so it’s up to you to stay connected with your plants and keep them lively.
 Winter means temperature deterioration, which might take a toll on jade plants.
-Ensure that you go easy on your watering schedule during winter since not much water is lost.
+Ensure you go easy on your watering schedule during winter since not much water is lost.
 Watering too often causes root rot, which comes about due to saturated soils.

 Every devoted jade plant gardener knows the importance of a drainage hole.
 It helps keep a stable moisture balance and keeps you from the blunder of over or underwatering your jade plants.
 The drainage hole also gives the soil breathing space by drying out and making room for a fresh pour.
 Your watering schedules during the winter boil down to the general appearance of the soil.